The fundamental concepts of warehouse optimization

 These enhanced insights enable warehouse and logistics teams to build a stronger, more resilient data-driven strategies for their facilities and operations.

-Five ways to optimize a warehouse with discrete event simulations
+Five ways to optimize a warehouse with modeling and simulations

 1. Identify the ideal warehouse layout design